 The GEWEX Radiation Panel (GDAP) was organized to bring together theoretical and experimental insights into the radiative interactions and climate feedbacks associated with cloud processes, including the effects of water vapor within the atmosphere and at the Earth's surface.

-The most fundamental scientific question facing the GDAP is: How sensitive is the Earth's climate to changes in radiative and other forcings?
+The most fundamental scientific question facing the GRP is: How sensitive is the Earth's climate to changes in radiative and other forcings?
 Answering this question will enable improved prediction of transient natural climate variations, such as El Nino, and provide better understanding of the consequences of natural and human-induced climate changes.

 Changes in atmospheric water vapor, precipitation, clouds and aerosols affect Earth's energy balance.
 The intertwined and complex nature of the involved processes leads to considerable uncertainty.
 As a result, quantifying the impact of these intricate feedback processes requires coordinated observations, modeling and process studies.